-In most cases, withdrawing from a class(es) does not guarantee a cash refund of the monies paid to the student's account.
+In most cases, withdrawing from a class(s) does not guarantee a cash refund of the monies paid on the student's account.
 The student may owe the government some of the money that was disbursed at the beginning of the semester.
-The funds must be returned in the following order of refund source priority.
+Funds returned to the federal government are used to reduce the outstanding balances in individual federal programs.
+Funds must be returned you and/or your parent or the school allocated in the following order of priority within 45 days:

 - 1. Unsubsidized Federal Direct Loans

 - 2. Subsidized Federal Direct Loans

-- 3. Federal PLUS Loans
+- 3. 3.
+Federal PLUS Loans

+- 4. 4.
+Federal Direct Grad PLUS

-- 4. Federal Pell Grants
+- 5. 4.
+Federal Pell Grants

-- 5. Federal Supplemental Educational Opportunity Grants (SEOG)
+- 6. 5.
+Federal Supplemental Educational Opportunity Grants (SEOG)

-- 6. Other federal sources
+- 7. 6.
+Other federal sources

-- 7. Michigan Tuition Grant/Michigan Competitive Scholarships (MTG/MCS)
+- 8. 7.
+Michigan Tuition Grant/Michigan Competitive Scholarships (MTG/MCS)

-- 8. Other state, private, or institutional aid
+- 9. 8.
+Other state, private, or institutional aid

-- 9. The student
+- 10. 9.
+The student